urga/djangocms-slider/README.md

 Features:

-* The images can be arranged.
+* There are 2 plugins: SlideShow and Slide.
+A SlideShow can only contains Slides.
+Those can be arranged in the order you want just like any other plugin.
 * Each image can have a url specified (creating an anchor around the image)
 * By default, creates a [flexslider](http://www.woothemes.com/flexslider/) slideshow.